Introduction

 University Health and Safety Committee will be responsible for monitoring and reviewing this policy.

-This policy was last agreed by University Executive Board in 2020.
-The Policy was reviewed at UHSC in September 2022 and no changes were recommended.
-The next review by UHSC is scheduled for September 2024.
+The Policy was reviewed at UHSC in September 2024.
+The next review by UHSC is scheduled for September 2026.